 Additionally, we're committed to furthering the ideals of naturopathic cancer care by supporting a residency program.
 Dr. Adam Kozin has joined the NS team as our current oncology resident.

-Together, we continue to build appreciation and credibility of naturopathic oncology both locally in the Phoenix Metropolitan area, as well as globally.
-Currently, we work with patients in 19 different countries around the world.
+Together, we continue to build appreciation, and credibility of naturopathic oncology both locally in the Phoenix Metropolitan area, nationally in all fifty states, as well as around the world.
+To date, we have worked with patients in 19 different countries around the world.